Nithanim-Work/why-azure/README.md

 Some points on this list might have improved by now!
 (Probably not...)

 * ARM: Code upload for functions not automatic.
 Needs do be done afterwards manually and then function restarted.
+Which makes it buggy sometimes because the second restart is more or less ignored by the first one triggered by ARM.
 * ARM: Deleting removed resources only possible by using one Resource Group for each template (so it can be fully managed by ARM).
 * ARM: Role assignments for deleted resources are not deleted, resulting in deployment fails because of already existing role assignments.
-(Somwhere I read that they will be cleaned upt *at some point* but that does not seem to be true since I still see one that is orphaned maaaany months ago.)
+(Somwhere I read that they will be cleaned upt *at some point* but that does not seem to be true since I still see one that is orphaned maaaany months ago. edit: years ago)
 * ARM: DNS TTL only possible for all records of subdomain, not individually per record.
 * PowerApps (PA): Connectors not updated automatically in apps after modifying them.
 * ARM: No good way for automatic function certificates for custom domain names. (https://github.com/Azure/bicep/discussions/5006, https://github.com/Azure/bicep/tree/v0.5.6/docs/examples/301/function-app-with-custom-domain-managed-certificate)